-- Explain the basic concepts of corporate finance. - Explain the various financial institutions and its purpose. - Identify the components and factors of capital structure. - Identify the factors and important of didivent policies. - Interpret the accounts of a company or a group of companies and discuss the limitations of such interpretation and show how financial techniques can be used in the assessment of capital investment projects.
+- CO1: explain the basic concepts of corporate finance. - CO2: explain the various financial institutions and its purpose. - CO3: identify the components and factors of capital structure. - CO4: identify the factors and important of dividend policies. - CO5: interpret the accounts of a company or a group of companies and discuss the limitations of such interpretation - CO6: show how financial techniques can be used in the assessment of capital investment projects.